 Bryan Bulaga will be another key free agent during the 2020 offseason.
 He'll be 31 by then, so the Packers may decide to let him go and get younger at the position.

 At 6-7, 340, Mekhi Becton is a massive human being.
 Despite his size, however, Becton is athletic and flexible.

-I have Jon Gruden getting his Derrick Brooks, and then his Warren Sapp.
+I have Jon Gruden getting his next Ronde Barber in my 2019 NFL Mock Draft.
 Here's his new Warrick Dunn or Mike Alstott, but hopefully not Cadillac Williams.
 The Raiders will need a running back once Marshawn Lynch retires.

 J.K.
 Dobbins entered 2017 as a backup, but overtook Mike Weber and had a terrific freshman campaign, showing off his great, explosive running ability.

 New Orleans Saints: C.J.
 Henderson, CB, Florida 2018 and 2019 NFL Mock Draft Picks (as of 4/25): Lamar Jackson, QB; Ed Oliver, DT